consume-create/Legwork2018/README.md

 ## Under the hood
 We are using Server Side Rendering and prefetching all data to ensure speedy delivery of the site and content.

+## Branches
+- Day-to-day dev work should happen on the `dev` branch or a feature branch that is merged into dev.
+- The `staging` branch should be kept up to date with staging.
+- The `master` branch should be kept up to date with production.

 ## Structure
 - `app.vue` - The main App root
 - `views` - Holds all components that are only used once ( if it's on every page it goes here. )